Italy's Monti calls for EU meeting to tackle anti-euro "populism"

 Monti, who has repeatedly warned of the re-emergence of national prejudices and stereotypes, said he had proposed that the meeting be held in the seat of Rome’s city government, where one of the EU’s founding treaties was signed in 1957.

-Van Rompuy said he was in favor of a meeting to foster European integration and had originally intended that it be held by the end of 2014, but he now believed it would be “a good idea to have it much earlier.”
+Van Rompuy said he was in favour of a meeting to foster European integration and had orginally intended that it be held by the end of 2014, but he now believed it would be “a good idea to have it much earlier.”